Stellantis/stellantis.github.io/_includes/content/get-your-certificate.md

 - `CSRName.csr` will be the name of the CSR

 ## 3. SUBMIT CSR
-Once you have created your brand-new CSR file, send it to us via this email: <connectedcar@mpsa.com>.
+Once you have created your brand-new CSR file, send it to your contact in Stellantis.
 At this point we will begin our internal process to sign your certificate.

 ## 4. CERTIFICATE & CLIENT ID